laminas/laminas-hydrator/docs/book/v3/quick-start.md

 $delegating = new Laminas\Hydrator\DelegatingHydrator($hydrators);

 // Now we can use $delegating to hydrate or extract any supported object
+// Assumes that $data and Artist have already been initialised
 $array  = $delegating->extract(new Artist());
 $artist = $delegating->hydrate($data, new Artist());
 ```